 To protect our clients and staff, all PTLA offices are closed to the public.
 If you have a current case, please reach out to our staff by e-mail or phone.
 If you are looking for legal help, please visit our Contact Us page for information about our up-to-date call in hours.
 Thank you for your understanding.

 Parents who share custody of children are wondering what social distancing and sheltering in place mean for their family law orders.
-People who now have family law or protection from abuse hearings are also trying to navigate a more complicated court system than usual.
+People who have family law or protection from abuse hearings are trying to navigate a more complicated court system than usual.
 Here are some common questions and answers about co-parenting, family law, and protection from abuse cases during the pandemic.

 This is a sample motion to waive a home study for a second-parent adoption.
 You may need to change this motion to fit your situation, but you can use it as an example to help you create your own motion.